 I try a little of each on my plate with the red rice, and experience the sheer delight of zingy fresh spice, deep flavours and succulent, perfectly cooked produce.
 There’s variety with each and yet all are beautifully bound together with the warmth (rather than ‘heat’) of the homegrown, freshly ground and dry-roasted curry powder.
 And I’ve never eaten curry in such surroundings before – the smell of woodsmoke from the cooking fire, the birds singing and the laughter of Prabatha’s doting family.
 It’s a winning formula and one I’m sorry to leave as we wave goodbye.

-With a full stomach and an urge to wander a little, Prabatha and I re-join Hasantha for a short drive out to Buduruvagala.
+With a full stomach and an urge to wander a little, Prabatha and I re-join the naturalist for a short drive out to Buduruvagala.
 The Buddhist temple is about 4 miles southeast of Wellawaya.
 One of the surprises about this area is its rich archaeological history; it might not get much credit in the guidebooks, but such discoveries are one of the many boons of having such local insight on-hand.

 Dating back to the tenth-century, Buduruvagala contains seven enormous rock statues of Buddha, including the largest freestanding sculpture on the island.
 From the car park, we follow a stone path laid out between some colossal trees.
 In the quiet of the leafy shade, I understand why this must have been an ideal hermitage for monks of the Mahayana ‘school of thought’.
 I sit for a while, eyes closed, and enjoy my own bit of calm reflection.
 The only disturbance is the langur monkeys skipping through the upper branches high up in the canopy.